 The U.S. Navy may be struggling to get its signature carrier-launched surveillance and strike unmanned-aircraft program off the ground, but it has more than one autonomous card in its maritime deck.
 From long-endurance air vehicles flying from warships and swarming small UAVs overwhelming adversaries, to long-duration unmanned undersea and surface vessels, the Office of Naval Research (ONR) is pushing to prepare autonomous technologies for the fleet.
 The Low-Cost UAV Swarming ...

-"ONR Lines Up Autonomous Technologies For Naval Operations" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"ONR Lines Up Autonomous Technologies For Naval Operations" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.